Park Je-chun

-Park Je-Chun (Hangul: 박제천) is a South Korean poet.
+Park Je-chun (Korean: 박제천; 23 March 1945 – 10 June 2023) was a South Korean poet.

-Life
+Biography

-Park Je-chung was born in Seoul, Korea on March 23, 1945.
+Park Je-chung was born in Seoul, Korea on 23 March 1945.
 Park graduated from Dongguk University in 1966 and immediately debuted as a poet in the Hyundai Munhak monthly.
 Park became a member of the literary coterie Poetic Thought in 1983 and in 1995 helped to found the magazine Literary Academy, for which he served as publisher and editor.
-He has also taught at Kyonggi University and served as an official of the Korean Culture and Arts Foundation.
+He also taught at Kyonggi University and served as an official of the Korean Culture and Arts Foundation.

+Park Je-Chun died on 10 June 2023, at the age of 78.

 Work

 The Korea Literature Translation Institute has summarized Park's contributions to Korean literature: